 Managing your communication preferences

 IT systems may be used to monitor the effectiveness of our electronic communications with you.
-The data from this monitoring is generally used in an aggregated and anonymised form to inform future marketing activities.

 You may request a change to your communication preferences at any time by contacting ciaran.o’firstname.lastname@example.org

 Photographs and video recording